TruX-DTF/fixminer_source/README.md

 Fixminer is a systematic and automated approach to mine relevant and actionable fix patterns for automated program repair.
 ![The workflow of this technique.\label{workflow}](worflow.png)

+** This version of the Fixminer has some changes compared to the one published in the paper.

+    - The iteration that was computing the shapes separetely is removed.
+Now the operation of the shape trees are performed together with the action trees.
+As a result of this change no shape clusters are generated separately anymore.
+The initial output of the pattern mining iteration is action trees (a.k.a patterns )

 ## II.
 Environment setup

 * OS: macOS Mojave (10.14.3)